RICHMOND, VA (WWBT) - You won’t have to go out of state anymore to experience a day at the races.

 New additions to the facility includes a restaurant and a game room, as Colonial Downs will be adding a Rosie’s Gaming Emporium.

-Rosie’s New Kent is set to open in mid-April, and will house historic horse races, the equivalent of slot machines.
+Rosie’s New Kent is set to open at 11 a.m.
+April 23, and will house historic horse races, the equivalent of slot machines.

 It is expected to be the main source of revenue, on top of the money coming in from the race bets.

-Reconstruction on the track is scheduled for early April, with a laying down of new material on both the grass and turf tracks – just in time for horse training in July.
+Reconstruction on the track is also scheduled for April, with a laying down of new material on both the grass and turf tracks – just in time for horse training in July.

 “We’re expecting horses to take up residency through live racing, from nearby states like Kentucky, Pennsylvania, Delaware, Maryland," said John Marshall, of the Colonial Downs Group.